mhohmann1/super-resolution-pytorch/README.md

 # Data

-The ShapeNet dataset can be found at [2] and must be placed in the respective directory `data/`.
+The ShapeNet dataset can be found at [2] and must be placed in the directory `data/ShapeNetCorev1`.

 # Super-Resolution

-Please be sure, that the data is inside the respective directory `data/ShapeNetCorev1`.
+Please be sure, that the data is inside the respective directory.
 For training the Super-Resolution-Network, first pre-process the data with:

 ```
 python prepare_SR.py